-1 What regular healthchecks should businesses be doing to ward of fraudsters?
+1. What regular health checks should businesses be doing to ward off fraudsters?
 How regular?

 The same need for vigilance needs to be instilled into staff too.
 They need to be aware that fraud threats can be from insiders as much (if not more so) than external parties.
 Unusual events could be evidence of fraud, so if there is a swerve from the regular business processes (as in the Apple Store case) this should be referred up the line.